PacketX/GRISM-XML/docs/output.md

 ### &lt;gateway&gt;
 Defines gateway
-It has a start tag &lt;gateway&gt; and an end tag &lt;/gateway&gt;. the ouptut will send arp request for gateway to get mac address, than use this mac to replace destination mac address on packet.
+It has a start tag &lt;gateway&gt; and an end tag &lt;/gateway&gt;.
+The ouptut will send arp request to gateway for mac address, than use this mac to replace destination mac address on packet.

 ```
 <output id="1">